1ozturkbe/1ozturkbe.github.io/index.md

 As I finish my PhD, I am finalizing a global optimization method that can accommodate arbitrary nonconvex, black box and data driven constraints over a bounded variable domain.
-The method will be submitted to *Operations Research* for review in early October.
+The method will be submitted to *Operations Research* for review in January 2022.
 As such, much of my research occurs at the intersection of optimization, machine learning and engineering.

 I was a member of the now defunct [Convex Engineering Group](https://convex.mit.edu/),